-Confidence booster in the Duel.
+Confidence booster and improving game sense in the Rugby Duel.

 I have seen this great exercise at the Stage Pierre Villepreux summercamp many years ago and re-discovered how good it is this year working with the Invictus Mini’s.
 Have a look: